-Pricing is per application but the senders average $395 to $425 in each location.
+Pricing is per application but the senders average $495+ in each location.
 These new manufacture digital senders are competitively priced.
-They are typically available in less that 2 week lead time.
+They are typically available in less than a 2 week lead time.

 CiES has a variety of outputs and configurations as we can output a DIGITAL SIGNAL to:

 - Garmin G950, G1000, G500 & G600 EIS TXi